palvaro/CSE138-Winter23/README.md

 ## Pop quizzes

 To ensure that everyone keeps up with the reading and attends class, we may hold a small number of pop quizzes.
 Students who do not attend class on the day of a pop quiz will not receive credit.
-If you need to miss class, please email the professor or TA *before* the absence with a brief explanation of the cause.
+If you need to miss class, please DM the professor or TA *before* the absence with a brief explanation of the cause.

 ## Final Project